auth0/docs/articles/connections/social/wordpress.md

 ## 1. Log In to the Developer Portal

 Go to the [WordPress Developer Portal](http://developer.wordpress.com/), and log in with your WordPress credentials.
-Select **My Applications**.
+Select **My Apps** from the top menu.

 ![](/media/articles/connections/social/wordpress/wordpress-dev-portal.png)